ArminKleinert/shaza/README.md

 # Shaza

 Shaza is a statically typed lisp I am making for fun.
-Right now it just transpiles to D.
+For simplicity, it compiles straight to D.
-Many functionalities are still missing though.
-By now Shaza has everything it needs to be made self-hosting.
-By now, Shaza has reached a state at which I'm not totally embaressed by it anymore.
-Any D-function can be called directly.
-The good thing with this is that it makes converting D to Shaza is pretty easy.
-The problem is that Shaza is not a safe language right now.
+It is influenced by Scheme, Clojure, Ruby, C, D and a little Java.
+Clojure and D incluenced Shaza more than the others.
+The influences from Scheme and Ruby lie more in their many implementations.

+Very basic features are still missing, which makes writing Shaza harder than I would like it to.
+It has progressed far enough that it can be made self-hosting, which is the next goal.

+Every aspect of the compiler, the library and the documentation is going through a grind of constant change right now.
+You have been warned.

+## How to use

+- Install D and the Dub tool (which should come with D)
+- Clone the repository
+- Open the command line, cd to the directory you cloned Shaza to
+- Write some Shaza source code
+- Put the files of the standard library into the same directory
+- Run ``dub run <path to your shaza file>``
+- If everything works, the compiler should have created a bunch of new `.d` files.
+- Put these files into a new or existing D-project and run it.
+- Get angry like me when it doesn't work.

 ## Basic commands

-``(define-ns <name>)``
+``(module <name>)``
-Define a new namespace.
-(Not implemented yet)
+Define a new module.
+Modules are used to bundle files and to determine the names for the output files.
 ``(define <type>? <name> <value>)``
 Define a variable.
 The type is optional.
 ``(define <type>? <generics>? <name> <bindings> &<body>)``